tlp19/CircuitSimulator-returnSuccess/README.md

 # Prerequisites

 Boost 1.71.0 was used to write the Matrix library that we use.
-Therefore, it is required in order to compile our simulator (see below in "Project files" for installation command).
+Therefore, it is required in order to compile our simulator (see below in the "Project files" section for the installation command).
 The rest of the files were written using standard C++ libraries on Ubuntu and compiled using GCC 7.5.0.